William L. Mauldin

 William Lawrence Mauldin (June 13, 1845 – August 13, 1912) was a South Carolina politician and railroad executive.
-He served as mayor of Greenville, in the South Carolina House of Representatives, South Carolina Senate, and was Lieutenant Governor of South Carolina.
+He was mayor of Greenville, a member of the South Carolina House of Representatives, a member of the South Carolina Senate, and the 59th lieutenant governor of South Carolina.
 The University of North Carolina has a collection of his papers.

-He was born in Greenville, South Carolina to Samuel and Caroline née McHardy Mauldin.
-He married Eliza Thompson Kern in 1871.
+Early life

+Born in Greenville, South Carolina, to Samuel and Caroline née McHardy Mauldin, he had a brother named Belton, and a sister, Elizabeth.
+Mauldin attended Furman University (1855–1860) and worked as a druggist and farmer.
+During the Civil War, in November 1861, he enlisted into the Confederate States Army and served in South Carolina's 6th cavalry regiment for a year; in June 1863, he reenlisted and served with the 2nd regiment through the end of the war.
+Mauldin married Eliza Thompson Kern in 1871.

+Political service

-In 1877 he was elected mayor of Greenville.
+In 1877, Mauldin was elected mayor of Greenville.
 In 1882 he was elected to the South Carolina House of Representatives.
-In 1884 he became a member of the South Carolina Senate and in 1886 he became lieutenant governor.
-He was re-elected in 1888.
-After leaving office in 1890, he was elected again to the state house in 1898 with reelection in 1902, then to the state senate again in 1904, wherein he remained a senator until retiring after the session before his death.
+In 1884 he became a member of the South Carolina Senate.
+Mauldin served two terms as lieutenant governor from December 1886 to December 1890.
+He cast a tie-breaking vote to approve usage of the Clemson/Calhoun estate to establish Clemson University.
+Mauldin was elected again to the state house in 1898 with reelection in 1902, then to the state senate again in 1904, wherein he remained a senator until retiring after the 1911–12 session.

+Legacy

-Mauldin, South Carolina is named for him because he brought his railroad company through the village.
+Mauldin, South Carolina, is named for him.
+He brought the Greenville and Laurens Railroad, of which he was president, through the village.
+The original train depot was erected in 1886 and bore Mauldin's name.

-He served as lieutenant governor from December 1886 to December 1890.